Combatting the Climate Crisis

 Creating a new Federal Clean Energy Standard

-As a senior member of the House Energy and Commerce Committee, Rep. DeGette recently introduced legislation to create a federal clean-energy standard that would require U.S. power companies to take steps to eliminate their carbon emissions to help stave off the worst effects of the climate crisis.
+As a senior member of the House Energy and Commerce Committee, Rep. DeGette has authored legislation to create the first-ever federal clean-energy standard that would require U.S. power companies to eliminate their carbon emissions to help stave off the worst effects of the climate crisis.